 Another interesting revelation was how bad the driving was in those days.
 With the camera mounted on a tripod at various locations to capture the sight of an approaching trolley, it was amazing how many motoring faux-pas were captured on film.
 People running stop signs, cutting off other drivers, weaving in and out of traffic, pulling out of side streets in front of other motorists, changing lanes without signaling, making illegal U-turns - all were recorded for posterity.

 There was a real absence of old cars, too.
 The oldest automobile I saw was an 18 year-old, clapped-out Packard.
 If you set up a video camera today at an intersection and ran it for 45 minutes, you'd probably capture dozens of sightings of 18-year-old cars.
 Even though we talk about how sturdy those old 1930s cars used to be (thick body metal, no flimsy plastic, heavy engine castings), the fact is that the vehicles didn't hold up to the test of time - they just wore out faster.
-Or maybe people just got tired of them - in 1955, a 1937 automobile looked really out-of-date compared with, say, a 1992 auto in 2010.
+Or maybe people just got tired of them - in 1955, a 1937 automobile looked really out-of-date compared with, say, a 2002 vehicle in 2020.